-- 4. Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, or personal property of another kind.
+- 1) Murder and Non-Negligent Manslaughter: The willful (non-negligent) killing of one human being by another.
+This includes deaths causes by injuries received in a fight, argument, quarrel, assault or commission of a crime. - 2) Manslaughter by Negligence: The killing of another person through gross negligence. - 3) Aggravated Assault: An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
+This type of assault usually is accompanied by the use of a weapon or by means likely to produce death or great bodily harm.
+Simple assaults are excluded. - 4) Arson: Any willful or malicious burning or attempt to burn, with or without intent to defraud, a dwelling house, public building, motor vehicle or aircraft, or personal property of another kind.
 (Note that only fires determined through investigation to have been willfully or maliciously set are classified as arsons.
 Arson is therefore the only Clery Act offense that must be investigated before it can be disclosed.
-If other Clery Act offenses were committed during the arson incident, the most serious is counted in addition to the arson.) - 5.
-Burglary: The unlawful entry of a structure to commit a felony or a theft.
-This includes unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned. - Robbery: The taking or attempting to take anything of value of the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - 7.
-Motor Vehicle Theft: The theft or attempted theft of a motor vehicle, including vehicles taken without the owner's permission for the purpose of "joyriding."
+If other Clery Act offenses were committed during the arson incident, the most serious is counted in addition to the arson.) - 5) Burglary: The unlawful entry of a structure to commit a felony or a theft.
+This includes unlawful entry with intent to commit a larceny or a felony; breaking and entering with intent to commit a larceny; housebreaking; safecracking; and all attempts to commit any of the aforementioned. - 6) Robbery: The taking or attempting to take anything of value of the care, custody, or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear. - 7) Motor Vehicle Theft: The theft or attempted theft of a motor vehicle, including vehicles taken without the owner's permission for the purpose of "joyriding."
 A motor vehicle is self-propelled and runs on the surface and not on rails.
+Motorboats,

-Motorboats, construction equipment, airplanes, and farming equipment are specifically excluded from this category. - 8.
-Sexual Assault (Sex Offenses): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - a) Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
+- construction equipment, airplanes, and farming equipment are specifically excluded from this category. - 8) Sexual Assault (Sex Offenses): Any sexual act directed against another person, without consent of the victim, including instances where the victim is incapable of giving consent. - a.
+Rape is the penetration, no matter how slight, of the vagina or anus, with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.
 This offense includes the rape of both males and females.
 Count one offense per victim.
 Include the crime as Rape, regardless of the age of the victim, if the victim did not consent or if the victim was incapable of giving consent.
-If the victim consented, the offender did not force or threaten the victim, and the victim was under the statutory age of consent, include the crime as Statutory Rape.

-- b) Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
+If the victim consented, the offender did not force or threaten the victim, and the victim was under the statutory age of consent, include the crime as Statutory Rape. - b.
+Fondling is the touching of the private body parts of another person for the purpose of sexual gratification, without the consent of the victim, including instances where the victim is incapable of giving consent because of his/her age or because of his/her temporary or permanent mental incapacity.
 Count one offense per victim.
 Fondling is recognized as an element of the other sex offenses.
-Therefore, count Fondling only if it is the only sex offense. - c) Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
-Count one offense per victim. - d) Statutory Rape is sexual intercourse with a person who is under the statutory age of consent.
+Therefore, count Fondling only if it is the only sex offense. - c.
+Incest is sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.
+Count one offense per victim. - d.
+Statutory Rape is sexual intercourse with a person who is under the statutory age of consent.
 Count one offense per victim.

-F. Definition of Hate Crime
+F. Definition or Hate Crime